iamnotgroot/AWSfiles/README.md

 # AWSre/start-Python files
-all of aws restart coding demos, activities
+all of aws restart coding activities